 These are just some of the questions that come to mind.
 You need to use the answers to these questions in order to evaluate the recommendation.
 That is, whether the town should enforce the recommendations or no.

 This article is just an outline to structure the argument.
-Your argument needs to have an introduction, a main body and a conclusion to it.
+Your argument needs to have an introduction, the main body and a conclusion to it.
 You get marks depending on how well you have understood the question and how accurately you have responded to it.
 The evaluation also considers sentence construction and vocabulary while evaluating the argument.

 Building writing skills takes time and I suggest you perform one writing task at least once in three days.
 There are a lot of sample arguments available online which can help you learn to structure your argument.